ntu-caokun/ntu-caokun.github.io/_pages/about.md

 ## Join us 🔥🔥🔥
-Starting from Sep 2024, we are actively looking for self-motivated, passionate, and dedicated undergraduate and graduate students to join our lab as research assistants and postdocs, which will be jointly supervised with professors in [Lab of Agent-based Interactive Learning and Autonomous Decision-making](https://ai-lab.tongji.edu.cn/25079/list.htm).
+We are actively looking for self-motivated, passionate, and dedicated undergraduate and graduate students to join our lab as research assistants and postdocs, which will be jointly supervised with professors in [Lab of Agent-based Interactive Learning and Autonomous Decision-making](https://ai-lab.tongji.edu.cn/25079/list.htm).

 Ideal candidates should possess a background and project experience in one or more of the following areas:
 * Dynamics and controls